Kenneth Berry (British Free Corps)

-Kenneth Edward Jordan Berry (17 November 1925 – 22 November 1992) was a British seaman and traitor who was taken as a prisoner of war in 1940 when his ship was sunk.
+Kenneth Edward Jordan Berry (17 November 1925 – 22 November 1992) was a British seaman and collaborator who was taken as a prisoner of war in 1940 when his ship was sunk.
 While in prison camp he was persuaded to join the British Free Corps of the Waffen-SS as an SS-Mann during the Second World War.
 He was associated with the unit until 29 April 1945, when he could not be found when the Corps were leaving Neustrelitz, and was left behind.
 He received a nine-month sentence after the war, 'the lightest sentence passed on any traitor'.

 Early life

 Kenneth Berry was born in November 1925 at Devonport in Devon the son of Samuel Jordan Berry, an Admiralty police constable and Beatrice Amy (née Collins).
 He went to school in Penryn and Falmouth but ran away from home aged 13 after a conviction for stealing from a vehicle and one for stealing a golf ball.
 He worked for some months as a kitchen boy at the Pontargen Hotel in Falmouth.